deeppavlov/chatsky/docs/source/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Essential information about installing and using the library
-for beginners can be found in the ``Getting started`` part
+aimed at beginners can be found in the ``Getting started`` part
 of the documentation.
+This section also introduces the basic terms
-For deeper understanding of the API,
+that form the principles of the framework.
-consult the documentation sections described below.
+For deeper understanding of the API, consult the documentation sections described below.

 :doc:`User guides <./user_guides>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``User guides`` section provides comprehensive explanations of how your conversational service should be set up and function.
+The ``User guides`` section provides comprehensive human-readable explanations of how your conversational service should be set up and function.
+It specifically highlights the aspects that are not covered by the API reference, e.g. deployment, optimization techniques, etc.

 :doc:`Tutorials <./tutorials>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Additional capabilities of DFF can be explored in the ``Tutorials``
+Most capabilities of DFF can also be explored in the ``Tutorials``
 section.
 These interactive files dynamically showcase both the basic
 and the complex aspects of the functionality.

 :doc:`Examples <./examples>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Links to demonsration projects that use the library and serve as examples can be found in this section.
+Links to demonsration projects that leverage the library integrating it with external services and models and serve as examples can be found in this section.

 :doc:`API reference <./reference>`